Marken-Foo/variants-site/content/timeless/introduction-to-problems.md

 Anything else can generally be subsumed under the category of "fairy problems".
 This can be due to **fairy pieces** (pieces which move differently from the standard chess units, e.g. the Nightrider), **fairy conditions** (where the rules of the game are changed, e.g. Madrasi, where units attacked by their opposite colour counterparts cannot move), or both.

+The publication source of any particular fairy problem will usually include definitions of any fairy pieces or conditions used, e.g. in a summary page at the back of the publication issue.
+The StrateGems website lets you [look up many fairy pieces and conditions](http://www.strategems.net/sections/fairy_defs.html).
+Christian Poisson also offers comprehensive definitions of [fairy pieces](http://christian.poisson.free.fr/problemesis/pieces.html), [common fairy conditions](http://christian.poisson.free.fr/problemesis/condus.html), and [not-so-common ones](http://christian.poisson.free.fr/problemesis/condra.html) on his website.